Skip to content

 All EPs have a master’s degree and/or doctorate in educational psychology and are registered with the Health Care Professions Council (HCPC) as practitioner psychologists.

 Herts EPS includes trainee EPs who are on placement in Hertfordshire and have regular supervision with a qualified EP.
-We also employ psychology assistants who deliver training and other support to the EPS.
+We also employ assistant educational psychologists who deliver training and other support to the EPS.

 Other useful information and organisations